lilireli/blog-jonglage/readme.md

 * Create a database 'test' into MariaDB if you want to run the test `CREATE DATABASE test;`
 * Create an user test without password `CREATE USER test`
 * Allow the user test to access to the database test `GRANT ALL PRIVILEGES ON test.* TO 'test';`

+# Test the application

+* I use py.test to launch my unit tests.
+There are all in the test folder.
+You can launch the unit tests with `py.test tests`

 # Server launch